awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 **To add a tag using the Launch Wizard**

-1. From the navigation bar, select the region for the instance\.
-This choice is important because some Amazon EC2 resources can be shared between regions, while others can't\.
-Select the region that meets your needs\.
+1. From the navigation bar, select the Region for the instance\.
+This choice is important because some Amazon EC2 resources can be shared between Regions, while others can't\.
+Select the Region that meets your needs\.
 For more information, see [Resource Locations](resources.md)\.

 1. Choose **Launch Instance**\.